 The course has a been designed for supervisors and team leaders who work in the Western Australian mining industry.

-The units covered meet the expected WorkSafe requirements for statutory supervisors under Schedule 26 of the WHS (Mines) Regulations (WA) 2022.
+The units covered meet the WorkSafe requirements for statutory supervisors under Schedule 26 of the WHS (Mines) Regulations (WA) 2022.
 These units can also be used as elective units in the BSB40520 Cert IV in Leadership and Management

 How long does the course go for?

 $900 per person for our public workshops.

 Special rates can be negotiated for workshops conducted by Training Services Australia (TSA) on behalf of our clients, exclusively for their personnel, either at their premises or at TSA.

 Our public workshops are conducted at TSA’s Mt Lawley training centre.

 Public course dates are listed below.
 Please click on the date to enrol.
 In-house/private training can be arranged at a time and date suitable to your business.